Do you want to stand out, get noticed and win business? Let’s face it, it’s a tough world with stiff competition in every niche.

 Why?
 Because the headlines tie in with Upworthy’s mission to help meaningful stories win reader attention.

 The truth is that most blog readers are not on a quest for a beautiful idea or story, like Upworthy’s audience is.

 For example, my readers and email subscribers want to get steady streams of visitors to their sites.
-They also want to improve their search rank and convert cold leads to customers.
+They also want to improve their search rank and convert cold leads into customers.

 Avoid copying strategies out of context: Whichever strategy your competitor is using to get ahead in the search or social platforms, learn from it, but don’t copy it outright.

-Publishing infographics on Friday is my strategy, but it may not work well for your brand and email subscribers.
-That’s why you don’t have to copy my exact strategy as the rule – because it’s not.
+Publishing infographics on Friday is my strategy, but it may not work well for your brand or your email subscribers.
+That’s why you don’t want to copy my exact strategy as the rule – because it’s not.

 Step #4: Discovering viable keywords from competitors

 If you want a clear picture of your competitors’ online strategy, it is essential to do keyword research.
 You can use what you find to uncover search rank, content strategy, optimization for user intent using long tail keywords and more.

 So, how do you discover viable long-tail keywords from competitors that can help you get more traffic and improve your brand awareness?

 Step one: Go to Google Keyword Planner.
 Then, click “search for new keywords”.